cf-platform-eng/needs/README.md

 Checks the system where this is running for the needs.
 This returns 0 if all needs were satisfied, or non-zero if at least one need was unsatisfied.

-This prints the full list of needs, with each need adding a `satisfied` field.
+This also prints the full list of needs, with each need adding a `satisfied` field.
 The CLI flags `--satisfied` and `--unsatisfied` can be used to filter the needs for only those needs.

 ### Types